Ford Territory Hybrid Titanium X (2026) vs Nissan NV350 Urvan Standard M/T (2018)

 Which is better for daily commuting?

-Which has more seats?
+Which has more seating capacity?